-Let us consider first the case of complementing looping automata.
-Definition 12 shows us how to build an automaton that accepts the complement language of a given looping automaton.
+We will demonstrate this approach by considering the case of looping tree automata.
+Definition 12 shows us how to build an automaton that accepts the complement language of a given LA.
 Notice first that the transition relation of the automaton $\overline{\mathcal{A}}$ is equivalent to the following formula: